jburditt/rsbc-dmf-gatling/README.md

   - Search and install extension "Maven for Java"

 # How to run

+- Change directory to the gatling test project e.g. "test"
-- Run all `mvn gatling:test`
+- Run all `mvn gatling:test` or `mvn clean gatling:test`
-- Run test `gatling:test -Dgatling.simulationClass=computerdatabase.BasicSimulation`
+- Run test `mvn gatling:test -Dgatling.simulationClass=computerdatabase.BasicSimulation`

 # Setup new project
 - Add gatling archetype